10 Steps for Building a Webinar

 Step 4: Design a thank you page.
 This is where your leads are sent when the webinar is completed and the recording is available.

-Start your webinar campaign and use your registration links to get people excited to sign up for your webinar.
-Use an email campaign to notify your regular website visitors, leads, and social media followers that you have a webinar available.
+Start your webinar campaign and use your registration links to get people excited to sign up.
+Use an email campaign to notify your website visitors, leads, and social media followers that you have a webinar available.

-Step Three: Promote your webinar through scheduled social media posts.
+Step 3: Promote your webinar through scheduled social media posts.
 Include links to the landing page and create a hashtag on Twitter.

 Pro Tip: Invite your community to share questions about the topic leading up to the webinar to start conversations, while increasing engagement and attendance.

 7. Build Your Webinar

 Now that you’ve made it possible for your potential attendees to register, you can focus on putting your webinar together.